 As mentioned above, the loss for the buyer of the call is limited to the premium he pays to purchase the call.
 The profit potential, in contrast, is unlimited and depends on the extent of the price increase in the underlying stock.

-On the other hand, for the seller of put, the maximum profit is limited to the amount of the premium he has received, but the loss could be unlimited depending on the price drop in the underlying value of the share.
+On the other hand, for the seller of a put, the maximum profit is limited to the amount of the premium he has received.
+Still, the loss could be unlimited depending on the price drop in the underlying value of the share.